mattrglobal/pairing_crypto/README.md

-# Curve-ZKP
+# Pairing Crypto

-Curve-ZKP is a library focusing on Zero-Knowledge-Proofs using elliptic curves.
+Pairing Crypto is a library focusing on Zero-Knowledge-Proofs using elliptic curves.

 The following are provided from this library: